-eor ers, at a the comet gas behave largely as immiscible fluids.
-Because mass loading of the solar wind by charge exchange with comet gas rapidly slows the solar-wind flow, a standoff shock wave forms some 10^4 to 10^5 km in front of the comet (that is, on the sunward side); behind this shock, solar-wind gas flows around the comet.
+Altogether, to a first approximation, it is thought that the solar wind and the comet gas behave largely as immiscible fluids.
+Because mass loading of the solar wind by charge exchange with comet gas rapidly slows the solarwind flow, a standoff shock wave forms some 10^4 to 10^5 km in front of the comet (that is, on the sunward side); behind this shock, solar-wind gas flows around the comet.
 The spherically symmetrical flow of comet gas is stopped by solar-wind pressure; the gas flow is turned and swept around behind the comet to produce the ion tail.
 The appearance of extended linear features in comet ion tails suggests that at least some interplanetary magnetic field lines are snared by comets, draped around the comae, and stretched back through the ion tails.
 Reconnection of these tail field lines, in a cometary analog of the geomagnetic substorm, may provide a source of energetic particles to produce the bulk of the comet's ionization, although plasma turbulence in other parts of the interaction region may also accelerate particles.